macrat/ayd/README.md

 | [/metrics](http://localhost:9000/metrics)            | Minimal status page for use by [Prometheus](https://prometheus.io/). |
 | [/healthz](http://localhost:9000/healthz)            | Health status page for checking status of Ayd itself.                |

-#### Change encoding of `/stauts.txt`

-`/status.txt` accepts `charset` query to changing the encoding of result.
-The query value is `unicode` or `ascii`.
-In default, the encoding is `unicode`.

-examples:
-- <http://localhost:9000/status.txt>, <http://localhost:9000/status.txt?charset=unicode>: Reply is in UTF-8 text.
-- <http://localhost:9000/status.txt?charset=ascii>: Reply is in ASCII text.

-Be careful, the target URL or the message won't convert even if set `charset=ascii`.
-The response could include non-ascii text.

 #### Filter log entries in `/log.html`, `/log.csv`, `/log.ltsv`, and `/log.json`